How to use keywords to let users add or remove email signatures

-First, log in to app.codetwo.com and, in the SIGNATURE RULES section, select a server-side signature for which you want to define a keyword.
-You can also create a new signature rule by clicking the + button and selecting Add server-side signature rule (Fig. 1.).
+First, log in to app.codetwo.com and, in the signature management app's main window, select a server-side signature for which you want to define a keyword.
+You can also create a new signature rule by clicking the CREATE RULE button and selecting Server-side signature (Fig. 1.).

-Use the Senders and Recipients tabs to specify other conditions that need to be fulfilled for the rule to be applied.
+Use the Senders and Recipients steps to specify other conditions that need to be fulfilled for the rule to be applied.
 Learn more

-Next, go to the Keywords tab and click Add next to the top list (Fig. 3., item 1).
-In the Add phrase pane that opens, enter you keyword, e.g. banner#2, as shown in Fig. 3., item 2.
-Use the Search in drop-down menu to define where the program should look for the keyword: in the email body, email subject or in both places.
+Next, go to the Keywords step and click Add under the top list.
+In the Add phrase pane that opens, enter your keyword, e.g. #banner2.
+Use the Search in drop-down menu, as shown in Fig. 2., to define where the program should look for the keyword: in the email body, email subject or in both places.

 In this example, we define a keyword that will be used to suppress a server-side signature rule that adds a signature to an email.

-Log in to app.codetwo.com and, in the SIGNATURE RULES section, select a server-side signature for which you want to define a keyword.
+Log in to app.codetwo.com and, in the signature management app's main window, select a server-side signature for which you want to define a keyword.
 You can also create a new server-side signature rule, as shown in Fig. 1.

-On the Keywords tab, click Add next to the bottom list (Fig. 7., item 1).
-In the pane that opens, enter a keyword, e.g. no-signature (Fig. 7., item 2), and use the Search in drop-down menu to define where the program should look for the keyword: in the email body, email subject or in both places.
+In the Keywords step, click Add under the bottom list.
+In the pane that opens, enter a keyword, e.g. no-signature, and use the Search in drop-down menu, as shown in Fig. 7., to define where the program should look for the keyword: in the email body, email subject or in both places.

-Click Save () in the SIGNATURE RULES section to apply your changes.
+Click Save & Publish to apply your changes.
 Remember to notify the users whom you wish to be able to send emails without signatures about the keyword they are supposed to use.